whysosuso/whysosuso.github.io/_posts/2020-07-17-Never-A-Dull-Day-Working-At-A-Startup.md

 ---
+layout: post
+title: Never A Dull Day- Learnings From Working At A Start-up
-published: false
+published: true
 ---
-## Never A Dull Day- Learnings From Working At A Start-up

 I joined a bootstrapped Edtech startup right after graduating from Ashoka University.
 It was a new city with new people around and new schedules to follow.
 It was no less of an adventure for me than the time I took a ride on the fastest roller coaster in the world.
 Only this time, instead of 1.4 minutes, it lasted a good 14 months.